- Who We Serve

 In it, he suggests (and provides plenty of charts to support this position, including the one below) that any conventional notion of the mobile internet as “a cut-down subset of the 'real' Internet” be abandoned.
 He believes that “it's time to invert that thinking” and to “think about mobile as the real internet and the desktop as the limited, cut-down version.”

-Mobile is the best customer experience delivery platform for companies, too.
+Mobile is the best digital CX delivery platform for companies, too.